Atrial fibrillation (AF) is an abnormal heart rhythm, and is often irregular and fast.

 - Permanent AF – AF that does not terminate with treatment or it has been decided that accepting AF is the best option for you.

-During atrial fibrillation, the risk of stroke increases because the atria do not contract/pump normally, which means the flow of blood is slowed.
+During atrial fibrillation, the risk of stroke increases because the atria does not contract/pump normally.
+This then slows down the blood flow.

-This can cause blood inside the heart to pool, which may cause a thrombus (clot ) to form.
-If the blood clot leaves the heart it can travel to any part of the body, such as the brain resulting in a stroke.
+This can cause blood to pool inside the heart, which could cause a thrombus (clot) to form.
+If the blood clot leaves the heart it can travel to any part of the body, including the brain, resulting in a stroke.